dchavan2192/Research-OSU-Mechanical-Aerospace/README.md

 ![Early Stage](FirstFrame.png)

-Initial layout of the drone’s lightweight frame, selected for balance and sensor placement flexibility.
+Initial layout of the drone’s lightweight frame, selected for balance and flexible sensor placement.

 ---

-### 🔹 Sensor and Avionics Integration
+### 🔹 Motor Integration

 ![Part by part](SecondFrame.png)

-Step-by-step integration of components including the Raspberry Pi, power distribution, and sensor mounts.
+Motors mounted to the frame and wired to ESCs for thrust testing.

 ---